r52/quasar/README.rst

 Both an installer and a portable package is provided for Windows x64 under `GitHub Releases <https://github.com/r52/quasar/releases>`_.

 Simply install or extract Quasar and run the application.
 The Quasar icon will then show up in your desktop's notification bar.
 Right-click the icon, load your desired widgets, and enjoy!
-See :doc:`usage` for more details.
+See the `documentation <https://quasardoc.readthedocs.io>`_ for more details.

 For developers who wishes to build a Data Server extension plugin, or those who wants to create their own web widget, please refer to Quasar's documentation at https://quasardoc.readthedocs.io.
 The documentation contains examples and other resources on how to build your first plugin or widget.